jenkins-x-plugins/jx-release-version/README.md

     	the git repository owner if not running from within a git project  e.g. fabric8io -gh-repository string
-    	the git repository if not running from within a git project  e.g. fabric8
+    	the git repository if not running from within a git project  e.g. fabric8 -same-release
+        get version with same Major and Minor version as current release added for support old releases: for example 7.0.x and tag for new realese 7.1.x already exist.
+With this `-same-release` argument next tag from 7.0.x will be returned
 ```

 ### FAQ